Anurag3703/Anurag3703/README.md

 ###

-<p align="left">A Raspberry Pi-based solution using YOLO 🧠, MPU, and Python  to monitor road quality. <br>I created a custom dataset with 5,000+ annotated images  to detect road defects with 92% accuracy 📊, such as potholes and cracks. <br>The project uses sensors to gather data across 100 km 🛣️ of roads, and the insights are visualized using Pandas 🐼, NumPy 🔢, and Matplotlib 📈 for city planners to make data-driven decisions.</p>
+<p align="left">A Raspberry Pi-based solution using YOLO 🧠, MPU, and Python to monitor road quality.<br>
+  - Created a custom dataset with 5,000+ annotated images to detect road defects with 92% accuracy 📊.
+  - The project uses sensors to gather data across 100 km 🛣️ of roads.
+  - Insights are visualized using Pandas 🐼, NumPy 🔢, and Matplotlib 📈 for city planners.</p>

 ###